atskae/kanji/anki/kanji-web-scraper/README.md

 ### Japanese Regex
 * [Regex patterns for Japanese](https://gist.github.com/terrancesnyder/1345094)

-Spent way to long trying to figure out why my pattern was not matching.
+I spent way to long trying to figure out why my pattern was not matching.
 TIL `）` is not the same parenthesis as `)` OTL

 The following pattern:
 ```python